joel16/3DShell/README.md

 Current features:
 --------------------------------------------------------------------------------
 - Storage bar (at the very top, just beneath the current working directory).
-- Precise battery percentage using mcu::hwc
+- Precise battery percentage using mcu::hwc.
-- Creating new folders
+- Creating new folders and files.
-- Renaming files/folders
+- Renaming files/folders.
-- File/folder deletion
+- File/folder deletion.
-- Copy/Cut files and folders
+- Copy/Move files and folders.
-- Multi-select items for delete/cut/copy (using Y button)
+- Multi-select items for delete/cut/copy (using Y button).
-- FTP server (Press select or tap the ftp icon to toggle)
+- FTP server (Press select or tap the ftp icon to toggle).
 - Image preview (If the image is around 400 * 480 which is the size of both screens, the image will be split in half and displayed.
-Have a look at the screenshots below).
 Support for the following image formats.
-PNG, JPG, GIF[un-animated], TGA (untested ->) HDR, PIC, PNM, PSD)
+PNG, JPG, TGA (untested ->) HDR, PIC, PNM, PSD)
-- Zip file extraction.
+- ZIP/RAR file extraction.
 - Searching for directories (allows you to quickly visit a directory by clicking the search icon on the top right (bottom screen).)
 - File properties - lets you view info on current file/folder.
 - Screenshots - Press (L + R) -> (/screenshots/Screenshot_YearMonthDay-Num.bmp)
-- Fast scroll - Use analog stick
+- Fast scroll - Use analog stick.
-- File's time-stamp
+- File timestamps.
-- Browsing CTRNAND
+- Browsing CTRNAND and copying data to/from CTRNAND.
 - MP3, vorbis (ogg), flac and wav playback support.
 (All thanks to deltabeard/MaK11-12)
-- Dir list Sorting (alphabetical - ascending, alphabetical - descending, size - largest to smallest, and size - smallest to largest)
+- Dir list Sorting (alphabetical - ascending, alphabetical - descending, size - largest to smallest, and size - smallest to largest).
 - Online updater (nightly/releases)

 Building from source: